zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/apply/apply.md

 ## Introduction

+### Objectives
-Accept the partitioning recommendation and create the partitioned table.
+- Accept the partitioning recommendation and create the partitioned table.

+### Prerequisites
+This lab assumes you have completed the following labs:

+- Provision an ADB instance (19c, Always Free)
+- Create non-partitioned table
+- Validate the table
+- Execute recommend task

 Estimated Time: 10mins